Wednesday, 11 July 2018

 Then we took the somewhat unusual step of having lunch, as we had bought half a baguette in town.

 For the rest of the afternoon Keith slept, and I tried to read, but I felt miserable – bored, homesick and lonely.
-This happens occasionally, especially in almost-empty camping grounds.
+This happens occasionally, especially in almost-empty camping grounds, and was no reflection on the town itself.

-We set off at about 6:30 pm to have a drink at the bar, which was crammed with locals, and their friendly chatter quickly dispelled my gloom.
+At about 6:30 pm we set off to have a drink at the bar that we had visited before.
+At this hour it was crammed with locals, and their friendly chatter quickly dispelled my gloom.

 We found out from the barman that Thursday (tomorrow) was their day off, so there would be no coffee in the morning, and therefore no point in coming back into town.